riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

  F_q where q = 2^256 - 2^32 - 977, used in Bitcoin and other
  cryptocurrencies.

+secp256k1 is not recommended by the IETF.
+We mention it here only because of its widespread use in cryptocurrencies, where the ready availability of high-quality implementations makes it tempting for related OPRF applications.

 ~~~
 p = 2^256 - 432420386565659656852420866394968145599
 p - 1 = 2^6 * 3 * 149 * 631 * 107361793816595537 *